RakhithJK/dbeaver-cloudbeaver-wiki/Server-configuration.md

 defaultAuthProvider | The provider that will be used for authorization by default. enabledAuthProviders | List of allowed authorization providers.
-If the property is absent, all providers are allowed. defaultNavigatorSettings | Default database navigator settings.
+If the property is absent, all providers are allowed. defaultNavigatorSettings | Default database navigator settings. showReadOnlyConnectionInfo | Enables showing the information about connection if the user has read-only permission for it.

 #### Resource quotas